ahmed-al-balochi/LibreGaming/README.md

 ```

 # Feedback:
 * Tell me what distro to add if yours is not available.
+And what features you'd like to see.
 * Also please report if there are any bugs in the script.
-* Your feedback is always welcome
+* Your feedback is always welcome.

 # Credits:
 * Thanks to [GloriousEggroll](https://github.com/GloriousEggroll/) for ProtonGE.